abiwardani/Snake/README.md

 # Snake
-Python AI for classic Snake game on a 20 by 20 board.
+Python Pseudo-AI for classic Snake game on a 20 by 20 board.